 Rules of conduct may differ between individuals and traditions allowing for unique foot prints on the path, but the ground we all tread is the same.
 There are many paths up the mountain after all, and some of those paths may even have different lanes.
 When we are awakened to this reality we should discover a great deal of comfort in that we are not alone.
-For centuries men and women, both Buddhist and Christian, have discerned a vocational life of monasticism.
+For centuries men and women, both Buddhist and Christian, have discerned a vocational life of service.

-Our monastic rules act to structure a daily life-practice.
+Our rules act to structure a daily life-practice.
 For after all, Buddhism is a philosophy that shines light on the psycho-physical dimension of what it means to be human so that we can awaken to a life full of wonder and the nature of the spirit that can enrich our ability to perfect human flourishing.
 Our own and for others.

-Living under a set of monastic rules of conduct gets us ready to engage our world with a sense of confidence that we have a support system that is not only a refuge but also a tool of engagement.
-A mature monastic practice bears witness to an understanding that the rules act as a spring board to new beginnings.
+Living under a set of rules of conduct gets us ready to engage our world with a sense of confidence that we have a support system that is not only a refuge but also a tool of engagement.
+A mature practice bears witness to an understanding that the rules act as a spring board to new beginnings.
 Each experience we have is a chain of experiences that are expressed in beginning after beginning.
 For every ending there is a brief conclusion and an opening that transitions to another beginning.
-Our monastic rules help support us during this ceaseless flow of causal realities.
+Our rules help support us during this ceaseless flow of causal realities.